Lab 01: Dealing with Spatial Data in Python

 .

 Let’s say we have a fruit stand that sells apples and oranges.
 We want to have a column for each fruit and a row for each customer purchase.
-To organize this as a dictionary for pandas we could do something like:
+To organize this as a dictionary in pandas

 import pandas as pd